-Folksy is a U.K. based handmade goods marketplace to sell handmade crafts online.
+Folksy is a U.K. based handmade goods marketplace to sell handmade and homemade crafts online.
 The site includes products ranging from jewelry and clothing to art and supplies.
 It also includes a forums section and blog, so there’s an active community surrounding the platform.

 Misi is a U.K. online craft marketplace that lets users set up a shop for free, then charges small listing fees and commission on each sale.
 Categories include fashion, bath and beauty, art, food and more.

 Dawanda is a worldwide community of crafters and artisans.
 Sellers can sign up for accounts and create their own collections of products for sale.
 They can also interact with other sellers by leaving comments and joining in on discussions in forums and groups.

 SpoonFlower has a more specific niche than many of the other sites on this list.
 The online platform allows designers to create their own patterns for things like fabric, wallpaper and gift wrap.
 Designers can then sell the fabrics they’ve designed or use them to create other handmade items.